Do Something

 Miller-Idriss reminds us that research has long shown that hate speech comes from the top.
 “Historically, when elected officials — especially at the highest levels of elected officials — use language that is derogatory, demeaning, dehumanizing, it gives permission to people who might harbor those ideas already to express them,” she says.
 “It also kind of normalizes and legitimizes and mainstreams the use of that language more broadly, and that makes it more likely that people on the fringes take action from it, and that people in their ordinary lives may lash out in violent ways as well.”

 Lest you assume one party lays claim to all the mean words, let’s not forget that during the campaign, the Dems did their share of mudslinging.
-President Biden referred to Trump’s supporters as “garbage;” Harris suggested her opponent was too old and incompetent to serve in office; many Democrats referred to MAGA as “fascists;” and, in a Midwestern attempt at meanness, former vice presidential candidate Tim Walz called Republicans … “weird.”
+President Biden once referred to Trump’s supporters as “garbage;” Harris suggested her opponent was too old and incompetent to serve in office; many Democrats called MAGA as“fascists;” and, in an almost charming Midwestern attempt at meanness, former vice presidential candidate Tim Walz called Republicans … “weird.”

-Is that the same level of vitriol as Trump accusing Haitian-Americans of eating people’s pets?
-Maybe not.
-But neither campaign exactly modeled civility.
+Is that the same level of dangerous vitriol as Trump accusing Haitian Americans of eating people’s pets?
+Certainly not.
+But neither campaign exactly modeled perfect civility.

 Temple Political Science Professor Barbara Ferman agrees.
 “It’s the legitimation of bad behavior,” she says, “More than that, it’s the celebration.
 I mean, January 6 now is being portrayed as a love fest — and people died.”